-• WildFly 8.x using Oracle Java SE 7 on Red Hat Enterprise Linux 5.2
+• WildFly 10.x using Oracle Java SE 8 on Red Hat Enterprise Linux 7.2

-CDI supports Java EE 5, Java EE 6, Java EE 6 Web Profile, Java EE 7, Java EE 7 Web Profile, Embeddable EJB 3.1, and the Embeddable EJB 3.2.
-The TCK will execute on any of these runtimes, but is only part of the CTS for Java EE 7 and Java EE 7 Web Profile.
+CDI supports Java EE 6, Java EE 6 Web Profile, Java EE 7, Java EE 7 Web Profile, Embeddable EJB 3.1, and the Embeddable EJB 3.2.
+The TCK will execute on any of these runtimes, but is only part of the CTS for Java EE 8 and Java EE 8 Web Profile.

 1.5.
-Libraries for Contexts and Dependency Injection for Java EE 1.2
+Libraries for Contexts and Dependency Injection for Java Version 2.0

-The following is the list of packages that constitute the required class libraries for Contexts and Dependency Injection for Java EE 1.2:
+The following is the list of packages that constitute the required class libraries for Contexts and Dependency Injection for Java Version 2.0:

 - javax.decorator

 - javax.enterprise.context

+- javax.enterprise.context.control

 - javax.enterprise.context.spi

 - javax.enterprise.event

 - javax.enterprise.inject

+- javax.enterprise.inject.literal

+- javax.enterprise.inject.se

 - javax.enterprise.inject.spi

+- javax.enterprise.inject.spi.configurator

 - javax.enterprise.util

+Chapter 2.
 Appeals Process

-While the CDI TCK is rigorous about enforcing an implementation's conformance to the JSR 346 specification, it's reasonable to assume that an implementor may discover new and/or better ways to validate the assertions.
-This chapter covers the appeals process, defined by the Specification Lead, Red Hat Inc., which allows implementors of the JSR 346 specification to challenge one or more tests defined by the CDI TCK.
+While the CDI TCK is rigorous about enforcing an implementation's conformance to the JSR 365 specification, it's reasonable to assume that an implementor may discover new and/or better ways to validate the assertions.
+This chapter covers the appeals process, defined by the Specification Lead, Red Hat Inc., which allows implementors of the JSR 365 specification to challenge one or more tests defined by the CDI TCK.